 Pelvic Congestion Syndrome

+Pelvic congestion syndrome is a term used to describe a set of symptoms related to the presence of multiple varicose veins in the pelvis.
 It was first described by Richet in 1857 as ovarian varicocele.
-It is more common during the late 20s and early 30s but could be seen in younger women.
+It is more common during the late 20s and early 30s, but may be seen in younger women.

 Alleged symptoms are variable and bear little relationship to the apparent severity of the condition.
 Symptoms are attributed to blood